 - Other sentencing options include up to 72 hours of community service.

-- Five to 14 days in jail or 240 hours of community service.
+- Jail time: 5 to 30 days in jail or 240 hours of community service.

-- License suspension: License will be revoked for two to five years.
+- License revocation: License will be revoked for 3 years.